-Root canals can treat an infection or inflammation, due to damage or decay, that affects the pulp inside of the tooth.
-Painless root canal treatments help to save a natural tooth from extraction and relieve pain related to the inflammation or infection.
+Root canals can treat an infection or inflammation caused by damage or decay that affects the pulp inside of the tooth.
+Painless root canal treatments help save a natural tooth from extraction and relieve pain related to the inflammation or infection.
 Saving a tooth with a root canal can protect other teeth from excessive wear and may also improve chewing and biting force.

 How is a Root Canal Performed?

-Next, your dentist will use a small drill and other small tools to access the inside of your tooth where the pulp is located.
+Next, your dentist will use a small drill and other small tools to access the inside of your tooth where the pulp chamber is located.
 Once the damaged pulp is removed, the tooth will be cleaned and disinfected to avoid further infection.

 Why Do I Need a Root Canal?

-A root canal is a preferred treatment as it saves the natural tooth and maintains overall health and balance in the mouth.
+A root canal is a preferred treatment because it saves the natural tooth and maintains overall health and balance in the mouth.
 Sometimes, a root canal is not the best option for treating a damaged tooth.
 If a tooth is deemed too damaged, an extraction may be the only choice.